toutjavascript/infollama-proxy/README.md

 ## Requirements

 - Python 3.10 or higher
-- Ollama server running on your local machine
+- Ollama server running on your local machine ([See Ollama repository](https://github.com/ollama/ollama))
 - Tested on Linux Ubuntu, Windows 10/11, macOS with Mx Silicon Chip

 ## Installation